Newsletter

 • Any uneaten food will be put back in their lunch box so you can see what has been eaten.

-At preschool we love to celebrate the children’s birthdays, but we ask that you do not bring in sweets and cakes for children to give out, but suggest stickers instead to celebrate.
+At preschool we love to celebrate the children’s birthdays, but we ask that you do not bring in sweets and cakes for children to give out, but suggest stickers instead.

 Many thanks,